NARPNet/NARPNet_NCS/README.md

 **This is VERY preliminary at this point.**

 Just my first draft of a set of macros.
 I am learning more and more about FLDIGI and macros as I do this.
-Things will definitley change.
+Things will definitely change.
 Maybe drastically.

 We need discussion among others to end up with a generally acceptable set of macros.
 Please use the Discussions area of this repo for that.
 If there are any actual bugs, please talk about them in Discussions first and then report an Issue if necessary.
-You probably neet to create a GitHub account if you dont already have one.
+You probably need to create a GitHub account if you don't already have one.

 I may make an initial downloadable zip file release in Releases soon.